dolfs/tng-docker/README.md

 Then, to install TNG in Docker and configure it so it is ready to go, follow these steps:

-1. Edit `.env` file as necessary (see below)
+1. Edit the `.env` file as necessary (see below)
-2. Run and install in docker:
+2. Run and install in Docker:
-   1. If you are running docker on a remote host, create the remote context by running `docker context create remote-server --docker "host=ssh://root@containers.local` and then switch to using that context by running `docker context use containers`.
+   1. If you are running Docker on a remote host, create the remote context by running docker context create remote-server-- docker "//root@containers.local` and " and then switch to using that context by running docker context use containers.
    2. Run `docker compose up`.
-This should build an image, deploy the necessary MYSQL container, and a container running Apache to serve the TNG site.
+This should build an image, deploy the necessary MySQL container, and a container running Apache to serve the TNG site.
 A script will be run (once) to fully configure the site, based on variables defined in the `.env` file mentioned above.
 This is, essentially, the equivalent of manually using the `readme.html` file.
-Use `docker compose up -d` to start in detached mode, but the above is better for testing.
+Use `docker-compose up -d` to start in detached mode; however, the above is better for testing.
 3. Contact your host in a browser: `http://containers.local:8888`.
 You should see the home page.
 The hostname to use depends on where your containers were deployed.
 The port (8888) can be changed using the `.env` file.

 That’s all there is to it.